dhanusha96/Credit-card-fraud-detection-using-RF/README.md

 # Credit-card-fraud-detection-using-RF
-This Machine learning project is based on a credit card fraud detection system using random forest algorithm.
+This Machine learning project is based on a credit card fraud detection system using random forest algorithm.download the dataset from below link.

 kaggle dataset - https://www.kaggle.com/isaikumar/creditcardfraud